space-wizards/docs/src/en/space-station-14/round-flow/proposals/specter.md

 This has similar properties to the Specter except it only has the haunt ability.
 Terror generated while it haunts will be transferred to the Specter.
 Poltergeists do not regenerate health from causing fear.
+- **Illusory Form:** Opens a menu for selecting a target player.
+When beginning to haunt, you will take the appearance of that player with glowing eyes instead of appearing a the Specter.